Play Punctuation Red Light, Green Light

 What You Do:

-- Set it up: Explain to your child and her friends that because they are such "old pros" at Red Light, Green Light, you’re going to add a twist.
+- Set it up: Explain to your child that because they are such "old pros" at Red Light, Green Light, you’re going to add a twist.
 You can briefly review key reading and writing skills in punctuation: periods, commas, question marks, and exclamation points.

 - Comma means: slow down and WALK.